24.3 Purposes and Uses

 24.3.1 Mandatory Student Fees

-Other student service related mandatory fees charged by most institutions include health fees, athletic fees and transportation fees.
-Many institutions also charge facility fees which are used to support rental/lease payments on Public Private Venture (PPV) projects.
-In the event that any such fee is elective rather than mandatory, the process in Section 24.2 related to mandatory fees shall not apply.
+Student activity fees, technology fees, and the Special Institutional Fee are the three basic mandatory fees charged by all colleges and universities.
+Other student service related mandatory fees charged by most institutions include health fees, athletic fees, and transportation fees.
+Many institutions also charge facility fees that are used to support rental/lease payments on Public Private Venture (PPV) projects.

 Student Activity Fees